Establishing an Australian Reference Genome Atlas and Leadership Application in Bushfire Data

 Genetic information has a substantial impact on improving conservation outcomes by providing answers to important questions on species populations recovery and rebound after major catastrophic events.

-ARGA will locate and aggregate descriptions of all relevant genomic data – such as genome assemblies, genome annotations, barcodes, raw data and other omic data – to create tools that allow conservation managers to protect species and their genetic diversity.
-These tools will enable searching across these genomic data based on a variety of contextual aspects around the organism, such as:
+ARGA locates and aggregates descriptions of all relevant genomic data – such as genome assemblies, genome annotations, barcodes, raw data and other omic data – to create tools that allow conservation managers to protect species and their genetic diversity.
+These tools enable searching across these genomic data based on a variety of contextual aspects around the organism, such as:

 • taxonomic grouping